baragaun/servicepulse/README.md

 * **alertIntervalInMinutes**: The interval in minutes between alert notifications that are repeatedly sent out while the service is in an alert state.
 Default is 60 minutes.
 * **alertRecipients**: An array of email addresses to receive alert notifications.

+## Alerts

+You can set up one or more alerts for each service.
+An alert can have one or more recipient email addresses.
+If the service goes into an alert state, alerts will be sent out in the configured interval until the service is back to a healthy state.

+With this, you can set up an alert to be sent to your mobile phone as a text message (check your mobile provider for details on how to set up an email-to-SMS gateway), plus receive alert emails, both on their own schedule.

 ## Running Servicepulse